 PHASE I GNM THERAPY (Visit 4)

-GNM Orthosis Therapy with TENS and K7
+GNM Orthosis Therapy with J5 Dental TENS and K7

 This visit usually takes on average 3 hours.
 This visit comprises the delivery of the gneuromuscular GNM orthotic appliance.
 The GNM orthotic is custom designed to the exact jaw recordings specification that was accomplished at the previous visit.
 The computer diagnostics and TENS are also implemented in the refining of the appliance to the patients physiologic resting and functioning musculature.